 Virtual Plant: A Software Platform for Data Integration, Analysis and Visualization.
 The VirtualPlant software platform (www.virtualplant.org) [1] integrates genome-wide data concerning the known and predicted relationships among genes, proteins and molecules, as well as genome-scale experimental measurements.
 VirtualPlant also provides tools that render multivariate information into visual displays (e.g. networks) to highlight biological implications.
 Importantly, VirtualPlant's software architecture and data model have been designed and created in a generic, species-independent manner to facilitate the addition of new organisms and tools.
 We have demonstrated the use of tools embodied in the VirtualPlant system to generate hypotheses that were subsequently experimentally validated [7, 9-13].

 1. Integration: The Arabidopsis Multinetwork: A systems biology tool for hypothesis generation.
 Our VirtualPlant work included assembling the first multinetwork for Arabidopsis, a first step towards a molecular wiring diagram of the plant cell [1, 5].
 For a very recent review of this and other plant regulatory networks see [6].
 (Manny- We need to say something about why our approach to the multinetwork is more suited to our goals than other available tools).
+It would be particulary good if we could say we are complementary to other efforts.
 The Arabidopsis multinetwork in VirtualPlant has 16,562 nodes (of which 13,960 are genes) and 97,423 interactions (Fig. 1B, Table I).
 The multinetwork enables researchers to interpret transcriptome data in the context of all known sources of interaction including protein, DNA, RNA, etc. In one example, a query against the Arabidopsis multinetwork with 834 N-regulated genes resulted in a sub-network of 369 genes connected by one (or more) “edges” [7].
 In that example, predictions of TFTarget connections were based on significant correlation or anti-correlation (>0.7 or <-0.7 with p-value < 0.01) and statistical over-representation of cis-regulatory elements (CRE) compared to the entire genome [7, 8].
 The resulting network analysis identified potential “master” regulators of this N-responsive sub-network.
 At the top of the list of network TF “hubs” (with 47 connections to targets in the N-regulatory network) is the central clock control gene CCA1, a Myb family transcription factor (TF) [7].
 Exploration of the network “neighborhood” surrounding this CCA1 TF hub revealed connections to target genes in N-assimilation (Fig. 1C).
 Using Arabidopsis lines that over-express 35S::CCA1 and by Chromatin-IP [7], we showed, using phase response curves, that distinct N-metabolites can advance or delay the circadian phase of CCA1 expression.
 Thus, we derived and validated the novel hypothesis that N-regulation of CCA1 mRNA expression sets the circadian clock.
 This is one example showing how the Arabidopsis multinetwork and associated software tools in VirtualPlant enabled Systems Biology approaches to derive and test new biological hypotheses.
 Other examples of networks derived and validated using the multinetwork are reported in [7, 9, 10, 13].

 2 & 3.
 Synthesis and Visualization: VirtualPlant’s primary analysis tools and functions: Below is a list of some of the current Systems Biology tools deployed through VP.